rontarrant/gtkDcoding/docs/_posts/2021-09-24-0115-gtk-gio-app-open-flag.md

 } // activate()
 ```

-We’ve dispensed with the `dimensions` array of integers and replaced it with a string… the name of the file we’ll be opening in a window instance.
+We’ve dispensed with the `dimensions` argument—an array of integers—and replaced it with `filename`—a string—which is the name of the file we’ll be opening in a window instance.

 This method is called once for each file name provided on the command line.